seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **MIRANDA**
 Heavens thank you for 't!
 And now, I pray you, please,
-For still ’tis beating in my mind, your reason
+For still 'tis beating in my mind, your reason
-For raising this sea-storm?...
+For raising this sea-storm? ...

 **PROSPERO**
-...Know thus far forth.
+...
+Know thus far forth.
 By accident most strange, bountiful Fortune,
 Now my dear lady, hath mine enemies
 Brought to this shore.
 Here cease more questions:
-Thou art inclined to sleep; ’tis a good dulness,
+Thou art inclined to sleep; 'tis a good dulness,
 And give it way: I know thou canst not choose.

 *MIRANDA sleeps*